davcisneros0/PHPDocsForMe/README.md

         - array, an array to filter over
         - callback, the callback function to use or an annoymous function
         - mode, flag determining what arguments are sent to the callback

+# Views
+    - Part of the application that is responsible for presenting data or the user
+    - Typically an HTML file or template
+    - Part of the MWC architecture